 Attracts hummingbirds, and also seeds will attract tiny birds.

 Gaillardia aristata (Blanket flower)

 Typical: blanket flower.

 Zone: hardy from 3 to 8.

-Native Range: Most of the western half of the United States and southern Canada.
+Indigenous Variety: The majority of the western half of the USA and southern.

 Height: from 6 inches to 30 inches.